leahneukirchen/nitro/README.md

 ## Reliable logging

 nitro supports reliable per-service logging.
-If a service has a symlink `log` to another service, or if the service `LOG` exists, the standard output of the service is connected to the standard input of the logging service.  nitro holds open the pipe so both services can be restarted in any order without loss of data in-flight.
+If a service has a symlink `log` to another service, or if the service template `LOG@` exists, or if the service `LOG` exists, the standard output of the service is connected to the standard input of the logging service. nitro holds open the pipe so both services can be restarted in any order without loss of data in-flight.

 A logging service can again have another `log` symlink (and so on);
 this allows you to filter and distribute logs.
 Multiple services can